Operation Miracle (Rhodesia): Third day

 During the night, RSF artillery fired at ZANLA positions to prevent the partisans from sleeping.
 At 10 a.m., two troops of Selous Scouts and a RLI section (around 100 men) led an assault on Monte Cassino.
 The summit was taken after the partisans had retreated, as was Hill 761.
-At the end of that day, Nhongo ordered his fighters to retreat, with mortar teams providing cover fire.
-During the late night, FRELIMO sent three or more T-34 or T-54 tanks and a squad of infantry to support the rebels, but RSF 25-pounders quickly reacted, guided by Rhodesian SAS, and the tanks retreated after the lead tank was put out of action.
+The war continued as ZANLA forces stayed put.
+The routine of cooking food at night continued.